eviofekeze/ComputingArtifact/README.md

 # Computing Artifact

-The python implementatation of the functions for computing and analyzing spatial variability are in the spatialVariability.py fil.
+The python functions for computing and analyzing spatial variability are in the spatialVariability.py file.
 The notebook CA.ipynb contains the some examples of how the functions are implementated.